 Nature and Play Based Education

-Forest Schools and Nature Preschools are a growing trend in education as the role of time in the outdoors and nature immersion is better understood in the development of healthy and happy children is increasing.
+Forest Schools and Nature Preschools are a growing trend in education as the role of time in the outdoors and nature immersion is better understood in the development of healthy and happy children.
 The number of forest schools and nature preschools in the U.S. has grown by more than 500% since 2012.
 (See Map).
 (The Natural Start Alliance is a comprehensive resource for US forest schools and nature preschools. )Many books about forest schools and nature preschools are available, including one comprehensive book by author David Sobel, Nature Preschools and Forest Kindergartens: The Handbook for Outdoor Learning)

 Regular outdoor experiences and unstructured time in nature as provided through forest kindergartens and nature preschools, have dramatic and profound influences on a child's healthy development.
 Through play, children develop a host of important skills, such as creativity, critical thinking, cooperation and confidence and the social and emotional skills that are the foundation for all learning.

 Muddy Boots - CAPN's Forest Kindergarten Pilot Program